HitchSavan/digit_recognizer/README.md

-Simple Digit Recognition OCR in OpenCV Python
+# Simple Digit Recognition OCR in OpenCV Python

 =============================================

 This code is originally based on Abid Rahman K's answer in [Simple Digit Recognition OCR in OpenCV-Python](http://stackoverflow.com/questions/9413216/simple-digit-recognition-ocr-in-opencv-python/9620295).

-Several tiny modification has been made to adapt OpenCV's new API.

-Hope it helps for OpenCV newbies.
+Forked and modified from [eyanq/sdr](https://github.com/eyanq/sdr).

-### Progress
+## Progress

-Run `train.py`, label the number surrounded with red rectangle **manually**.
+Run `train.py`, press corresponding key to label the number surrounded with blue rectangle.
 The labeled result will seems like

 ![Train Result](/data/train_result.png)